myles-mcdonnell/sendmailserviceproxy/README.md

 * To load test the system I would probably use [http://locust.io](http://locust.io)
 * The system is hardcoded to use SendMail and MailGun services.
 However the [email handler](routes/email.go) is coded to work with *n* email services so it's easy to see how the service could be extended to enable multiple underlying email services and with Go plugins these could be injected dynamically at startup.
 * There could be a more comprehensive set of functional and unit tests.
 What has been implemented proves the model but I would certainly invest more time here for a production system.
-* In a production setting I would use a build platform, such as CirciCI, to automate the build pipeline including unit and functional testing and the publishing of docker images on successful build.
-A continuous delivery/deployment pipeline could then be implements onwards of that where a requirement.
+* In a production scenario I would use a build platform, such as CirciCI, to automate the build pipeline including unit and functional testing and the publishing of docker images on successful build.
+A continuous delivery/deployment pipeline could then be implemented onwards if that where a requirement.